bc123/cramming-knowledge/README.md

-# cramming-knowledge
+# The Cramming Knowledge Project
-Cramming knowledge, all the way till the big day.
+Cramming knowledge, all the way till your big day.